auriq/essentia_docs/source/usecases/rapache.rst

     rscriptfile <- "analyzeapache.R"    # store analyzeapache.R as rscriptfile
     library("RESS")                     # load Essentia's R Integration package

-    # call read.udb to execute the essentia statements written in queryapache.sh and save them to R dataframes command1 through command4
+    # call capture.essentia to execute the essentia statements written in queryapache.sh and save them to R dataframes command1 through command4
-    read.udb(file)
+    capture.essentia(file)

     # run the R commands written in analyzeapache.R to analyze the data in the dataframes we just created.
 Turn echo to TRUE to make the output less results-oriented and easier to debug.
     source(rscriptfile, echo=FALSE)